feyi-tech/scraping-mailer/README.md

 ## Example Workflow

-1. **Launch**: Visit any webpage with usernames or emails you want to target and click click the plugin to open it on the page.
+1. **Launch**: Visit any webpage with usernames or emails you want to target and click the plugin to open it on the page.
 2. **Configure**: Fill in the form on the plugin pop-up.
 3. **Scrape and Mail**: Click "Send Message" to start scrape and form email addresses, then mail the email addresses.